godotengine/godot-docs/tutorials/scripting/gdscript/warnings/CONFUSABLE_CAPTURE_REASSIGNMENT.rst

 .. code-block:: none

-    Reassigning lambda capture does not modify the outer local variable "%s".
+    Reassigning lambda capture does not modify the outer local variable "my_var".

 The default warning level for this warning is **Warn**.